No results found. Please adjust your search and try again.

 STUDENTS

 If you test positive for COVID-19, you must follow CDC guidelines to complete the isolation process outlined here.
 If you test positive using a rapid antigen test, report your positive test result here.
-On- and off-campus quarantine and isolation spaces will be identified for use by any U-M student who needs them.
-You also may choose to isolate or quarantine with your family at home.
+Students should have an isolation plan in the event that they need to separate from roommates.
+A limited number of on-campus isolation spaces will be available for use by U-M students.
 Review the isolation living arrangement checklist here.FACULTY & STAFF

 If you have tested positive, contact OHS and do not come to work.
 This applies to employees on all campuses and in Michigan Medicine.
 You must follow CDC guidelines to complete the isolation process outlined here.
 If you test positive using a rapid antigen test, report your positive test result here.
 Follow the appropriate timeline for isolation as outlined here.
 Please see the HR COVID-19 information page.Last Updated: May 12, 2022